Free Open Bar Calculator

 Frequently Asked Questions

-How many bartenders for an open bar?
+How many bartenders do I need for 150 guests?

 Plan Your Open Bar